subuta/router-redux/README.md

 #### `router.onLeave(path, handler)`
 - `handler({state, dispatch})`
 - called when user navigated from `path` by pushState/popState
-- if you navigate to `/foo/1` from `/`, your state.routing in onEnter function will looks like below.
+- if you navigate to `/foo/1` from `/`, your state.routing in `onLeave` function will looks like below.

 | key                    | value                 |
 |:-----------------------|:----------------------|